BoxXV/boxxv.github.io/_posts/2020-05-01-c-sharp-in-depth-fourth-edition-review.md

 -----

 ### Chapter 9.
-Lambda expressions and expression trees

-#### 9.1 Lambda expressions as delegates
+Stringy features

+#### 9.1 A recap on string formatting in .NET
-- 9.1.1 Preliminaries: Introducing the Func<…> delegate types
+- 9.1.1 Simple string formatting
-- 9.1.2 First transformation to a lambda expression
+- 9.1.2 Custom formatting with format strings
-- 9.1.3 Using a single expression as the body
+- 9.1.3 Localization
-- 9.1.4 Implicitly typed parameter lists
-- 9.1.5 Shortcut for a single parameter

-#### 9.2 Simple examples using List<T> and events
+#### 9.2 Introducing interpolated string literals
-- 9.2.1 Filtering, sorting, and actions on lists
+- 9.2.1 Simple interpolation
-- 9.2.2 Logging in an event handler
+- 9.2.2 Format strings in interpolated string literals
+- 9.2.3 Interpolated verbatim string literals
+- 9.2.4 Compiler handling of interpolated string literals (part 1)

-#### 9.3 Expression trees
+#### 9.3 Localization using FormattableString
-- 9.3.1 Building expression trees programmatically
-- 9.3.2 Compiling expression trees into delegates
-- 9.3.3 Converting C# lambda expressions to expression trees
+- 9.3.1 Compiler handling of interpolated string literals (part 2)
+- 9.3.2 Formatting a FormattableString in a specific culture
+- 9.3.3 Other uses for FormattableString
-- 9.3.4 Expression trees at the heart of LINQ
+- 9.3.4 Using FormattableString with older versions of .NET
-- 9.3.5 Expression trees beyond LINQ

-#### 9.4 Changes to type inference and overload resolution
+#### 9.4 Uses, guidelines, and limitations
-- 9.4.1 Reasons for change: streamlining generic method calls
+- 9.4.1 Developers and machines, but maybe not end users
-- 9.4.2 Inferred return types of anonymous functions
+- 9.4.2 Hard limitations of interpolated string literals
-- 9.4.3 Two-phase type inference
+- 9.4.3 When you can but really shouldn?t

-- 9.4.4 Picking the right overloaded method
-- 9.4.5 Wrapping up type inference and overload resolution
+#### 9.5 Accessing identifiers with nameof
+- 9.5.1 First examples of nameof
+- 9.5.2 Common uses of nameof
+- 9.5.3 Tricks and traps when using nameof

-#### 9.5 Summary
+#### Summary

 -----

 ### Chapter 10.
-Extension methods
+A smörgåsbord of features for concise code

-#### 10.1 Life before extension methods
+#### 10.1 Using static directives
+- 10.1.1 Importing static members
+- 10.1.2 Extension methods and using static

-#### 10.2 Extension method syntax
+#### 10.2 Object and collection initializer enhancements
-- 10.2.1 Declaring extension methods
+- 10.2.1 Indexers in object initializers
-- 10.2.2 Calling extension methods
+- 10.2.2 Using extension methods in collection initializers
-- 10.2.3 Extension method discovery
+- 10.2.3 Test code vs. production code
-- 10.2.4 Calling a method on a null reference

-#### 10.3 Extension methods in .NET 3.5
+#### 10.3 The null conditional operator
-- 10.3.1 First steps with Enumerable
+- 10.3.1 Simple and safe property dereferencing
-- 10.3.2 Filtering with Where and chaining method calls together
-- 10.3.3 Interlude: haven’t we seen the Where method before?
+- 10.3.2 The null conditional operator in more detail
+- 10.3.3 Handling Boolean comparisons
-- 10.3.4 Projections using the Select method and anonymous types
+- 10.3.4 Indexers and the null conditional operator
-- 10.3.5 Sorting using the OrderBy method
+- 10.3.5 Working effectively with the null conditional operator
-- 10.3.6 Business examples involving chaining
+- 10.3.6 Limitations of the null conditional operator

-#### 10.4 Usage ideas and guidelines
+#### 10.4 Exception filters
-- 10.4.1 “Extending the world” and making interfaces richer
+- 10.4.1 Syntax and semantics of exception filters
-- 10.4.2 Fluent interfaces
+- 10.4.2 Retrying operations
-- 10.4.3 Using extension methods sensibly
+- 10.4.3 Logging as a side effect
+- 10.4.4 Individual, case-specific exception filters
+- 10.4.5 Why not just throw?

-#### 10.5 Summary
+#### Summary

 -----